THE GIFTS OF REVELATION

 The Psalmist also said of God’s knowledge, “Such knowledge is too wonderful for me; It is high, I cannot attain it.”
 (Psa.
 139:6 NKJV).

-Although believers don’t possess a supernatural or perfect knowledge about everything in life, however, through the gift of word of knowledge, they can manifest a fraction of such a supernatural knowledge at a particular time.
+Although believers don’t possess a supernatural or perfect knowledge about everything in life, however, they can manifest a fraction of such a supernatural knowledge at a particular time through the gift of word of knowledge.

-The word of knowledge is a specific supernatural revelation, insight, or knowledge of facts and information that is given directly to you by the Holy Spirit, and not by your own mind, intelligence, education, observation, research, study or experience.
+The word of knowledge is a specific supernatural revelation, insight, or knowledge of facts and information given directly to you by the Holy Spirit; and not by your mind, intelligence, education, observation, research, or experience.

 The word of knowledge is a supernatural understanding of a circumstance, situation, or problem solely by divine aid.